-The Espresso Martini’s a delicious combination of morning and afternoon.
+The Espresso Martini is a delicious combination of morning and afternoon.
+A perfect way to jump-start your night!
 Technically, it’s not a martini since it doesn’t contain either gin or vermouth.
 But it’s respectable enough to keep its name.
-The Espresso Martini calls for vodka, espresso, coffee liqueur, and crème de cacao.
-If you don’t have crème de cacao, that’s okay, everybody makes mistakes.
-Joking!
-Check out the recipe notes.

 The Story Behind the Espresso Martini

 A man named Dick Bradsell created the Espresso Martini in the 1980s.
 One day, a woman walked up to his London bar asking for a drink that would “wake me up, and then f**ck me up.”
 Her honesty is so endearing…

 Mr. Bradsell recalled the idea came to him because his drink station at the Soho Brasseries was right next to the coffee machine.
 Vodka was all the rage then (it still is), so he decided to combined the two.
 It turns out the combination was a brilliant idea and the Espresso Martini was born!

 The Espresso Martini can be made in several different ways.
 The ratio of vodka to espresso usually stays the same, but you can adjust the coffee liqueur/crème de cacao and/or simple syrup ratio to your liking.

 Personally, I like to include a little splash of heavy cream.
 It adds a very smooth, sweet finish to the drink.